SmallMistake/Modding-NiD/Music/Overview.md

 Deleting a characters file like "nights.adx" does not seem to stop the corrosponding sound effects from playing.

-# Massive Thing to Look into Later
+# Massive Thing to Look Into Later

 ".sfd" files reference using a "SofdecStream" to play audio.